dieghernan/igoR/tests/testthat/_snaps/igo_members.md

     Code
       res <- igo_members("EU", year = 1900)
     Message
-      `ioname` 'EU' is available only between 1993 and 2014.
+      IGO 'EU' is available only between 1993 and 2014.
     Condition
       Warning in `igo_members()`:
       No IGO results found with the required arguments.